Khamies/khamies/README.md

 Previously, I was a **Research Engineer Intern at [Mila – Quebec AI Institute](https://mila.quebec/)**, working under the supervision of [Liam Paull](https://liampaull.ca/) on deep learning for robotics in uncertain and partially observable environments.

-I hold a Master’s in Mathematical Sciences with a focus on Machine Learning from [AMMI – African Master’s in Machine Intelligence](https://aimsammi.org/), where I conducted research on reinforcement learning interpretability with [George Konidaris](http://cs.brown.edu/people/gdk/).
-I also earned a Bachelor’s in Electrical and Electronics Engineering from the [University of Khartoum](https://www.uofk.edu/en), with research collaboration under [Benjamin Rosman](https://www.benjaminrosman.com/).
+I hold a Master’s in Mathematical Sciences with a focus on Machine Learning from [AMMI – African Master’s in Machine Intelligence](https://aimsammi.org/), where I conducted research on reinforcement learning interpretability with **[George Konidaris](http://cs.brown.edu/people/gdk/)**.
+I also earned a Bachelor’s in Electrical and Electronics Engineering from the [University of Khartoum](https://www.uofk.edu/en), with research collaboration under **[Benjamin Rosman](https://www.benjaminrosman.com/)**.

 ---